A* Pathfinding Project 3.5.1

 When we get the calculatated path back, how can we get info from it?

-A Path instance contains two arrays related to that.
+A Path instance contains two lists related to that.

-Path.vectorPath is a Vector3 array which holds the path, this array will be modified if any smoothing is used, it is the recommended way to get a path.
+Path.vectorPath is a Vector3 list which holds the path, this list will be modified if any smoothing is used, it is the recommended way to get a path.

 First though, you should always check path.error, if that is true, the path has failed for some reason.
 Path.errorLog will have more info on what went wrong in case path.error is true.